Mexidol: a spectrum of pharmacological effects

 Place of publication:

-Mexidol (2-El-methyl-3-gydro Xipina Ridina Succinate)-a domestic original antioxidant and anti-hyphyxant, created at the Research Institute of Pharmacology of the RAMS in the mid-80s.
-Mexol consists of two related and functionally significant compounds: 2-ethyl-6-methyl-3-hydroxypyridine and amber acid.
-The presence of 3-hydroxypyridine in the structure of Mexidol provides a complex of its antioxidant and membranotropic effects, the ability to reduce glutamate excanitotoxicity, modulate the functioning of receptors, which fundamentally distinguishes Mexol from other preparations containing amber acid.
-The presence of succinate in the structure of Mexidol distinguishes it from Emoxypin and other 3-oxypyridine derivatives, since the succinate is functionally significant for many processes occurring in the body and, in particular, is a substrate for increasing energy metabolism in the cell.
+Mexidol (2-ethyl-6-methyl-3-hydroxypyridine succinate) is a unique Russian antioxidant and antihypoxant developed at the Institute of Pharmacology of the Russian Academy of Medical Sciences in the mid-1980s.
+Mexidol consists of two related and functionally significant compounds: 2-ethyl-6-methyl-3-hydroxypyridine and succinic acid.
+The presence of 3-hydroxypyridine in the structure of Mexidol provides a range of antioxidant and membrane-active effects, the ability to reduce glutamate excitotoxicity, and modulate receptor function, which fundamentally distinguishes Mexidol from other drugs containing succinic acid.
+The presence of succinate in the structure of Mexidol distinguishes it from emoxypine and other 3-hydroxypyridine derivatives, as succinate is functionally significant for many processes occurring in the body and, in particular, serves as a substrate for increasing cellular energy metabolism.

 Actual